aarn94/Simple-Scanner-Android/readme.md

 <h3>Version - 1.0</h3>

 <h2>Install</h2>
-You may import src from project or <a href="https://github.com/kvirair/Simple-Scanner-Android/releases">download jar</a> (recommended)
+You may import src from project (need delete example folder) or <a href="https://github.com/kvirair/Simple-Scanner-Android/releases">download jar</a> (recommended)
+Don't forget done this:
+— Copy folders armeabi, armeabi-v7a, x86 and zbar.jar to your libs folder (<a href="http://zbar.sourceforge.net/">project url</a>)
+— Copy android-support-v4.jar to your libs (<a href="http://developer.android.com/tools/support-library/setup.html>setup</a>)

 <h2>Quick start</h2>